Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-Cassandra Chen about 3 years ago
+Cassandra Chen over 3 years ago

 Schools are not supposed to be in competition with each other.
 Nor is education a product.
 Nor are schools businesses.
 That Mason Marangella sees it that way is one of the biggest problems with Charter schools.